-These waffles are made from scratch and make a delicious breakfast, lunch, or dinner for two.
+I love these waffles because they are made from scratch and make a delicious breakfast, lunch, or dinner for two.

-We use a double-sided flipping waffle iron so they are cooked and done all at the same time.
-No need to keep one warm while waiting for the second one to cook.
+We use a double-sided flipping waffle iron, so they are cooked and done all at the same time.
+There is no need to keep one warm while waiting for the second one to cook.

-Belgian waffles have deeper pockets than American-style waffles, which makes them great for holding lots of little pools of syrup and fruit toppings.
-The texture is lighter and crispier.
-They require a Belgian waffle maker with a deeper, larger grid pattern.
-Most Belgian waffle recipes are yeast-based, to get that crispy texture, but our waffle batter has baking powder for leavening and beaten egg whites for lightness.
+Belgian waffles have deeper pockets than American-style waffles, making them perfect for syrup and fruit toppings.
+They are lighter and crispier in texture, requiring a Belgian waffle maker with a larger grid pattern.
+While most recipes use yeast for a crispy texture, our recipe uses baking powder and beaten egg whites for lightness.

 Butter and Maple Syrup